nathaliaraquelx/COVIDTRAP/README.md

   **Our team** is led by two members of the Amazonas Synthetic Biology Hub.

-  **Our proposal** is to create a biosensor that can detect COVID in patient's samples as a way to facilitate the diagnosis of COVID19 in the state of Amazonas.
+  **Our proposal** is to create a biosensor that can detect Sars-Cov-2 spike protein in patient's samples as a way to facilitate the diagnosis of COVID19 in the state of Amazonas.